Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - 1 oz cold water

-Shake or mix until you get a nice foam about 15-30 sec depending on the foam you are after, or on the equipment used.
+Shake or mix until you get a nice foam, about 15-30 seconds, depending on the foam you are after or the equipment used.

 - Add 2-3 ice cubes.